SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - Download 'OpenCore-Patcher-GUI.app.zip'
 - After download, open the app and select 'Post Install Root Patch'.
 - Wait for a while and reboot the system after it finishes.
-- Enjoy your E7250 on Sonoma :)
+- Enjoy your E7250 on Sequoia :)

 ## Intel WiFi